Rishi6587/Dem_2/README.md

 # Dem_2
-This is demo repo foe every one
+This is demo repo for every one